OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:47

-When he heard that it was Jesus of Nazareth, he began to shout, “Jesus, Son of David, have mercy on me!”
+Upon hearing that it was Jesus of Nazareth, he began to shout, “Jesus, Son of David, have mercy on me!”

 ## Mark 10:48

-Many rebuked him and told him to be quiet, but he shouted all the more, “Son of David, have mercy on me!”
+Many rebuked him and told him to be quiet, but he cried out even more, “Son of David, have mercy on me!”

 ## Mark 10:49